tantheta01/Plagiarism-Detection/README.md

 ## License
 This project uses the following license: **MIT**.

-### Backend
-Endpoints  :
-- Login -> returns the username and the Authentication Token for the user
-- SignUp -> Returns the username and email of the user
-- ChangePassword -> Takes the old password, new password of the user (Authentication is done using Token).
-If the old password matches the user's password, the password is updated
-- File Upload -> Takes the File to be uploaded and the token for getting the user and authentication.
-Every File is linked to a user object and to facilitate organization and showing previous results(something we plan to do) the file is saved at /media/username/filename.
-The response is the contents of the same file at the moment and shall be changed to the results once we implement core logic.

-## Technologies and Frameworks used
-The frontend is implemented in Angular and backend with Django framework and Django REST framework.

 ## Project Plan Ahead
 We would majorily be working to implement the core logic in the next half of the evaluation and would be following these steps in a coherent manner.